-(Updated) On June 1, 2020, the Government of Canada announced that CECRA would be made available to over 700 businesses who operate in Canada's national parks.
+On June 1, 2020, the Government of Canada announced that CECRA would be made available to over 700 businesses who operate in Canada's national parks.
 These businesses were previously excluded from the program because the properties are located on federal lands.
 The Government of Canada has announced that it will waive up to 75 percent of eligible commercial rents for the months of April, May and June 2020, or equivalent amounts of annual rents from businesses that are renters in Parks Canada.
 Parks Canada will be contacting all holders of commercial leases and licenses of occupation in national parks, historic sites and national marine conservation areas to provide additional details on this CECRA relief.
-It remains to be seen if Parks Canada will administer CECRA for businesses operating in Canada's national parks or whether such newly eligible businesses will be directed to the CECRA portal operated by MCAP and FCT.
+It remains to be seen if Parks Canada will administer CECRA for businesses operating in Canada's national parks or whether such newly eligible businesses will be directed to the CECRA portal operated by MCAP and or First Canadian Title (FCT).

 What Is the Criteria for Small Business Tenants?

-- must be paying no more than $50,000 in monthly gross rent per location pursuant to and as defined by a valid and enforceable lease agreement.
+- be paying no more than $50,000 in monthly gross rent per location pursuant to and as defined by a valid and enforceable lease agreement.
 Gross rent includes: basic rent (in a net lease) or gross rent (in a gross lease), operating and management costs, utilities, property taxes and percentage rent (if applicable).
 CMHC has provided a detailed list of inclusions and exclusions for the calculation of gross rent at the CMHC website at the link provided below;

-- generates no more than $20 million in gross annual revenues on a consolidated basis (at the ultimate parent level).
+- generate no more than $20 million in gross annual revenues on a consolidated basis (at the ultimate parent level).
 Gross annual revenues are calculated based on the tenant’s 2019 financial revenues (using the 12-month period used to calculate the tenant's financials).
 If the tenant or its ultimate owner produces consolidated statements, then the tenant would use revenues reported for the group level of companies.
 If the tenant does not produce consolidated statements, then it is the specific revenue of the tenant that applies for the $20-million gross revenue test.
 Small business tenants also include not for profit and charitable organizations.
 Ground lessors and ground lessees also appear to be eligible.
 Small business tenants who are in sub-tenancy arrangements are also eligible provided the other program requirements are satisfied.
 Assuming the property owner is required to apply for the loan (and not the sublandlord), it is not clear how this will reconcile with an application for a loan for the tenant in a sub-tenancy and whether both the tenancy and sub-tenancy under the same lease would be eligible for the loan.

 What Are the Other CECRA Terms and Conditions?